juju/docs/src/en/controllers-ha.md

 juju enable-ha
 ```

-Since a specific number of cluster machines was not requested the default of
+Since a specific number of cluster machines were not requested, the default of
 three is used.
 We would therefore expect two new controllers to appear.
 Indeed,
 the output to the above command reflects this: